 2.1.
 This section shall govern the provision of services by PMG to Co-Party.

-2.2.
-PMG maintains a price list for marine service items and tasks including hourly or straight time rates.
-For hourly rate items: minimum 4 hours per call-out, with time over 4 hours charged in 15-minute increments, rounded up to the next quarter hour.
+2.2 PMG maintains a price list for marine service items and tasks including hourly or straight time rates.
+For hourly rate items: minimum 4 hours per call-out (2 hours for Ship Assist), with time over 4 hours (2 hours for Ship Assist) charged in 15-minute increments, rounded up to the next quarter hour.
 Time charged for all vessels and barges are portal to portal, from crew-on time and concluding at crew-off time.
 For straight time rate items: up to eight consecutive hours, 0500-1700, M-F, except holidays.
 Overtime rates apply to any hours that are not straight time hours, and also for short-notice or emergent work defined as less than 12-hour notice.

-2.3 For barge/vessel moves requiring two or more tugs, PMG may in its sole discretion add a Bargemaster to the crew to better provide for safe maneuvering.
-The Bargemaster will be billed at PMG’s price list labor rates.
+2.3 For barge/vessel moves requiring two or more tugs, PMG may in its sole discretion add a Docking Master to the crew to better provide for safe maneuvering.

-2.6 Admin/Coordination Fee: 5% of total invoice for goods and/or subcontract services will be added to cover costs of administration and coordination (except for designated “pass-through only” items).
+2.8 Admin/Coordination Fee: A fee of not more than 10% of total invoice for goods and/or subcontract services will be added to cover costs of administration and coordination (except for designated “pass-through only” items).

 - Delivery/Timely Performance